 We are seeing a lot of sales and purchases of established businesses at the moment, especially in the tourism and hospitality industries.
-Nicola Wood, one of our directors and our head of commercial property, outlines some hints and tips for making a successful offer to buy a business.
+Here we outline some hints and tips for making a successful offer to buy a business.

 You may be keen to buy a business you have seen advertised online through a commercial agent, or learned about through private sale; how can you make an offer that stands the greatest chance of success?